Juand1598/example-backend-dev/README.md

-# example-backend-dev
+# This is a dev Python repository is for backend developers.
-Python Code for MTC
+The infra was modified by Juan Diego Alvarado